 Since then, two wheels and four have conquered nearly every accessible corner of the globe from the sands of the Sahara to the local state park just over the hill.
 This begs the question, which mode of travel is best?
 Just posing such a query is enough to raise the hackles of many travelers, but we’re prepared to give an answer—sorta.

 If there is a glaringly obvious benefit to a four-wheeled vehicle, it is the ability to portage multiple people and copious amounts of supplies.
 This is not to say you can’t share in the thrill of motorcycle riding with others, but there is something appealing about having your travel mates within the same space, particularly for families.
 The more people you bring along, the more stuff you need to carry, and most vehicles allow for generous cargo capacities.
 Even for the soloist, a vehicle can provide extended range between resupply points, which in some parts of the world is a critical logistic.
 A truck also doesn’t need to be fitted with auxiliary fuel tanks to frequently reach well beyond 300 or even 400 miles before needing more fuel.
 Many motorcycles start sucking fumes at just a hair over 150 or 200 miles.
+So this and a comfortable bed is a must for your truck, these tonneau bed cover comes highly regarded from a lot of car sites, such as the Source: Carlypso site online.

 Travel long enough, and eventually foul weather will intersect with your route.
 When snow, rain, wind, and other inclement variables conspire to ruin your day, a truck’s protective bubble makes such challenges easily thwarted, or at the very least tolerable.
 When driving in bad conditions, sanctuary is attained by simply rolling up the windows and flipping on the heater or air conditioner.